The beautifully maintained Ardgillan Castle is home to one of the best parks in Dublin.

 Although a visit to Ardgillan Castle and Demense is fairly straightforward, there are a few need-to-knows that’ll make your visit that bit more enjoyable.

 32km north of Dublin City, Ardgillan Castle and Demesne sits between Balbriggan and Skerries and is easily accessed off the M1 Motorway.
-Bus route number 33 from the City Centre will drop you at The Lady’s Stairs, a pedestrian footbridge that will lead you to a Demesne entrance.
+Bus route number 33 from the City Centre will drop you at The Lady’s Stairs, a pedestrian footbridge that will lead you to an entrance.

 2. Opening hours